wvovaw/gif-wallpaper/README.md

 <h1 align="center">
-    sdl-wallpaper
+    gif-wallpaper
 </h1>

 > Set gifs as wallpaper on Windows

-~~Paperview~~ SDL-wallpaper is a high performance animated desktop background setter for ~~Linux and X11~~ OS Windows.
+~~Paperview~~ Gif-wallpaper is a high performance animated desktop background setter for ~~Linux and X11~~ OS Windows.
 The original program is [Paperview](https://github.com/glouw/paperview).
-Sdl-wallpaper uses its codebase with x11 to winapi replacements.
+Gif-wallpaper uses its codebase with x11 to winapi replacements.
-Sdl-wallpaper itself based on  TrAyZeN's version of [sdl-wallpaper](https://github.com/TrAyZeN/sdl-wallpaper).
+Gif-wallpaper itself based on  TrAyZeN's version of [sdl-wallpaper](https://github.com/TrAyZeN/sdl-wallpaper).

 ## Requirements
 - [CMake](https://cmake.org/download/)